Theme 2026: New Tales of China’s Silk Road

 For literary categories, each registered teacher can submit a total of 10 entries across the 3 categories.

-For students with different learning abilities, each registered teacher can submit 10 entries in each of the 6 individual categories for literary work.
+For students with different learning abilities, each registered teacher can submit 10 entries in each of the 6 individual categories for literary and 2 categories of cover art.

 There is a separate category for cover art.
-Only Primary schools can also submit 10 entries in each of the 2 cover art groups.
+Only Primary schools and Different Learning Abilities schools, can also submit 10 entries in each of the 2 cover art groups.
 Each student can only submit either literary or cover art entries.

 Posters